sopmaq/portfolio-guacamole/_posts/2017-09-10-myenrolment.markdown

 ---
 ![Final prototype solution](/images/myenrolment/mac2.jpg)

-### How can we redesign myEnrolment to better guide incoming CoCa Massey students through the unfamiliar process of choosing courses for the upcoming year?
+### How can we better guide incoming CoCa Massey students through the unfamiliar process of choosing courses for the upcoming year?

 ## Background
 myEnrolment is an online class registering system for Massey University that students must complete every year to register for courses for the following year.